rpm-software-management/dnf/doc/api_repos.rst

   .. method:: set_progress_bar(progress)

     Set the download progress reporting object for this repo during :meth:`load`. `progress` must be an instance of :class:`dnf.callback.DownloadProgress`.

+  .. method:: get_http_headers()

+    Return user defined http headers.
+Return tuple of strings.

+  .. method:: set_http_headers(headers)

+    Set new user headers and rewrite existing ones. `headers` must be an instance of tuple of strings or list of strings.